 Excellent wines and port are produced in the Calitzdorp and De Rust areas.
-The Swartberg Nature Reserve and Pass with their gravel roads are also worth a visit.
+The Swartberg Nature Reserve and Pass with its gravel roads are also worth a visit.
 Oudtshoorn, the world's ostrich-feather capital, is the region's main town.
 The Klein Karoo Nasionale Kunstefees is held in the town annually.

 Some 29 km from Oudtshoorn lie the remarkable Cango caves, a series of spectacular subterranean limestone caverns.
 Bearing evidence of early San habitation, the 30-cave wonderland boasts magnificent dripstone formations.
 Amalienstein and Zoar are historic mission stations midway between Ladismith and Calitzdorp.
-Visitors can go on donkey-cart and hiking trails through orchards and vineyards, while the Seweweekspoort is ideal for mountain-biking, hiking, and protea and fynbos admirers.
+Visitors can go on donkey-cart and hiking trails through orchards and vineyards, while the Seweweekspoort is ideal for mountain-biking, hiking and protea and fynbos admirers.

-Calitzdorp has four wine estates, three of which are open to the public.
+Calitzdorp has a number of wine estates.
 The spring water of the Calitzdorp Spa is rich in minerals and reputed to have medicinal properties.
 The Gamka Mountain Reserve is home to the rare and endangered Cape mountain zebra.

-De Rustlies at the southernent rance to Meiringspoort.
+De Rust lies at the southern entrance to Meiringspoort.
 The Meiringspoort Gorge extends 20 km through the Swartberg Mountain Range.
 Halfway through is a beautiful 69-m-high waterfall.
 Wine farms in the area are open to the public.